Jets vs. Patriots Gameday preview

 FANTASY PLAY

-Nelson Agholor, Patriots WR: He looked good in his Patriots debut with five catches (seven targets) for 72 yards, including a seven-yard touchdown.
-His vertical presence could pose an issue for the Jets, who allowed a 57-yard touchdown to Robby Anderson last week.
+Nelson Agholor, Patriots WR: lLooked good in his Patriots debut with five catches (seven targets) for 72 yards, including a seven-yard touchdown.
+His vertical presence could pose an issue for the Jets, who allowed a 57-yard TD to Robby Anderson last week.

 — NICK KLOPSIS